Eric Moulder

 Denner Bassoon

-and accurate copy of J C Denner's bassoon at its original pitch of A=415hz,
+a faithful and accurate copy of J C Denner's bassoon at its original pitch of

-now in the Brussels conservatoire - #427.
-Johann Christoph Denner was active
+A=415hz, now in the Brussels Conservatoire (catalogue number 427).
+Johann Christoph

 Click here for details on the